Cautious optimism for Russia-Ukraine ceasefire | DW | 10.12.2019

 One of the key agreements of the deal is a prisoner swap, but while the separatists welcomed the deal, they said they would be willing to swap 53 Ukrainians for 88 rebels, in a sign that the ceasefire might already be on precarious ground.
 The day before, Zelenskiy had said 72 Ukrainian prisoners would be home before the year's end.

-Further casting doubt on the process was recently-elected President Zelenskiy seeking to distance himself from the deal's consequences, claiming, "it's a very difficult situation, we are hostages of the Minsk deal.''
+Casting further doubt on the process was recently elected President Zelenskiy seeking to distance himself from the deal's consequences, claiming, "It's a very difficult situation; we are hostages of the Minsk deal.''

 "Many questions were tackled and my counterparts have said it is a very good result for a first meeting.
 But I will be honest, it is very little; I wanted to resolve a larger number of problems," Zelenskiy said.